mdonabella/cv/index.md

 - **University at Buffalo** - M.A., English Literature
 - **SUNY Oswego** - B.A., Sociology and Creative Writing

+## Disseration
+_Technological Optimism and Cyborg Resistance: Navigating Technofutures in Literature and Culture_

 ## Instructional Experience
 **Graduate Teaching Assistant**, University of Miami, 08/2021 – present
 -   Writing about Literature and Culture: Writing in the Digital Age - Summer 2025, Spring 2025